11 Apr How to Write Engaging Instagram and Facebook Captions

 Good morning from Pensacola!

-Sara is running around today to prep for our workshop in 3 weeks.
+We are running around today to prep for our workshop in 3 weeks.

 We’re thinking of putting together some prizes from local shops, stores, and restaurants…what goodies should we add?